Naked Seven

 Naked Seven (戦国ロック　疾風の女たち, Sengoku rokku nayate no onnatachi) aka Sengoku Rock: Female Warriors and Warring States Rock: Gale-Force Women is a 1972 Japanese film in Nikkatsu's Roman porno series, directed by Yasuharu Hasebe and starring Mari Tanaka.

 Synopsis

-In Japan's Sengoku period, a group of beautiful women warriors are on a mission to deliver a sacred scroll to a distant lord.
-On the way, they help a small village in its fight against bandits.
+A gang consisting of seven women roams around the country to steal and resell everything that makes money.
+When the gang leader falls in love with a samurai and agrees to steal guns for him, he betrays her and soon the women are chased by many enemies.